 No one is providing a solution strong enough to convince hoteliers and guests to adopt digital door lock technology en mass."

 But what about a truly digital keyless solution?
 There are a couple of options out there, such as 4SUITES, which is a 100% cloud-based option with cloud-connected locks and mobile keys.
+Their option works with a web app, meaning you don't need to install anything directly to your phone.
 However, the simple truth is that most hoteliers and guests still need to be convinced to adopt digital door lock technology en mass.
 And, according to Diana Roy, it all comes back to that initial app problem:

 “The fact that someone needs to download an app is a showstopper — and will always be a showstopper.
 We’d love to get a better solution where the guest can open the door with their phone, but without an additional app.
 The time for an open industry standard is now.”